archieDeveloper/vector2d-extended/README.md

 #### zero:

+Shorthand for writing Vector2d(0, 0).

 @peturn Vector2d A new zero vector

 #### one:

+Shorthand for writing Vector2d(1, 1).

 @peturn Vector2d A new unit vector

 #### up:

+Shorthand for writing Vector2d(0, -1).

 @peturn Vector2d A new vector

 #### down:

+Shorthand for writing Vector2d(0, 1).

 @peturn Vector2d A new vector

 #### right:

+Shorthand for writing Vector2d(1, 0).

 @peturn Vector2d A new vector

 #### left:

+Shorthand for writing Vector2d(0, -1).

 @peturn Vector2d A new vector